 Since publishing this Garlic Parmesan Mac And Cheese last year, most readers have been asking me to create another similar recipe, but with MORE stuff added.
 This is the direction my brain went in because it’s apparent how much you all love Tuscan.
 NOT traditional Tuscan cuisine — please don’t yell at me — but Tuscan from Olive Garden.

 One Pot Pasta

 Although this Tuscan Chicken Mac And Cheese is made in one pot, the pasta is perfectly coated in a silky smooth sauce filled to the brim with as much cheese as you want!
-I did consider boiling the pasta first and then removing it, then starting on the sauce, but I also know how much my readers love easy recipes that you can just throw together in one pot or on a sheet pan.
+I did consider boiling the pasta first, removing it, then starting on the sauce.
+But I also know how much my readers love easy recipes that you can just throw together in one pot or on a sheet pan.

 - I choose to use flour in the sauce to also keep the Mac n cheese tradition alive and well.
 It does not necessarily create a roux, but it’s similar in taste.
 If you find lumps from the flour after you first add it in, DON’T WORRY.
 They do eventually cook through when you add the liquids in and they begin to heat up.

 - When you add your liquids, stir the flour through really well.
 You’ll see it begin to thicken with the heat.